ritik-gupta001/Medisure.AI/README.md

 ## ⚠️ Medical Disclaimer

-**Important**: MediSense AI is designed as an assistive tool for healthcare professionals and is **not a substitute** for professional medical advice, diagnosis, or treatment.
+**Important**: MediSure AI is designed as an assistive tool for healthcare professionals and is **not a substitute** for professional medical advice, diagnosis, or treatment.

 - Always consult with qualified healthcare providers for medical decisions
 - The AI analysis should be used in conjunction with, not as a replacement for, professional medical judgment